ExcessPhase/lorenz_taylor/README.md

-# a method to calculate a truncated taylor polynomial for the lorenz system given the parameter values and the start condiions
+# a C++ method to calculate a truncated taylor polynomial for the lorenz system given the parameter values and the start conditions

 **Author**: Peter Foelsche |